 List the principal participants in the organization.
 Indicate which principal(s), if any, are Veterans.
-Refer to the RFA Section III.
-Definitions of Key Terms for who is considered a Principal Participant.
+As defined in the RFA Section III.
+Definitions of Key Terms Principal Participants can include: Project Coordinator, Financial Coordinator, Executive Director or any other key stakeholders in the Proposed Project.
 Résumés are to be included for each Principal Participant and should describe applicable experience by position

-Name of Principal Participant Title Veteran (Y/N) # of years of experience in position Résumé Attached (Y/N) 1.
-Anna M. Gonzales Director of Social Services N 4 Y 2.
-Victor Ndando-Ngoo Program Coordinator N 1 Y 3.
-Ed Sturdivant County Auditor N 16 Y 4.
-Dwight Marshall Veteran Services Of- ficer Y 13 Y 5.
-Laeticia Peña Case Worker N 3 Y
+Name of Principal Participant Title Veteran (Y/N) # of years of experience in position Résumé Attached (Y/N) 1.Anna M. Gonzales Director of Social Ser- vices Ν 5 Y 2.Ed Sturdivant County Auditor Ν 17 Y 3.Dwight Marshall Veteran Services Of- ficer Y 14 Y 4.
+To be determined (TBD) Program Coordinator TBD TBD TBD 5.Debra Zagala Case Worker Ν 1 Y

 1. What are the roles, responsibilities, and qualifications of the Principal Participants listed in the table above as related to the Proposed Project?
 For example, if a CFO is listed as a principal participant, the description should reference his/her role, responsibilities, and qualifications as it relates to the Proposed Project.

-Principal Participant #1: Anna M. Gonzales, MSW, is responsable for the overall implementation of the project to include: staff training, budget, implementation, policy and procedures and program evaluation.

-Principal Participant #2: Victor Ndando-Ngoo will be responsible for supervision of caseworker and the day to day operations of the program.

-Principal Participant #3: Ed Sturdivant will be responsible for payment of bills and to detect any deficient controls, duplicated effort, extravagance, fraud, or non-compliance with laws, regulations, and management policies.
-Mr. Sturdivant has held the position of County Auditor for the past 15 years (Note: the chart above says 16 years).
+Principal Participant #1: Anna M. Gonzales, MSW, is responsible for the overall implementation of the project to include: staff training, budget, implementation, policy and procedures and program evaluation.
+Principal Participant #2: Ed Sturdivant will be responsible for payment of bills and to detect any deficient controls, duplicated effort, extravagance, fraud, or non-compliance with laws, regulations, and management policies.
+Mr. Sturdivant has held the position of County Auditor for the past 16 years.
+Principal Participant #3: Dwight Marshall currently serves as the Veteran Services Officer for Fort Bend County.
+He is a retired Marine and has served as the Veterans Service Officer for the past 14 years.
+Principal Participant #4: The Program Coordinator will be responsable for the direct supervision of the caseworker and ensure all proper documentation and reporting for this grant is completed.
+Principal Participant #5: Debra Zagala is currently the case worker for Operation Fort Bend Heroes.

-He has a Bachelor's degree in Business Administration from Angelo State University and has been a certified Public Accountant since 1997.

-Principal Participant #4: Dwight Marshall currently serves as the Veteran Services Officer for Fort Bend County.
-He is a retired Marine and has served as the Veterans Service Officer for the past 13 years.

-Principal Participant #5: Laeticia Peña is currently the case worker for Operation Fort Bend Heroes.
 She is responsible for assessing the veterans' overall needs and assisting them in utilizing FBCSS' existing resources.
 She provides case management services to the veteran when additional services are needed.
-Ms. Pena works in collaboration with various partnering agencies in Fort Bend County and Harris County.
+Ms. Zagala works in collaboration with various partnering agencies in Fort Bend County and Harris County.